Magnetic field generation in mergers of massive main-sequence stars: Discussion

-It is remarkable that the magnetic field amplification process in mergers of MS stars is so similar to that in mergers of white dwarfs and neutron stars presented in \citet{pakmor2024a} and \citet{kiuchi2024a}, respectively.
-Also in these binary white-dwarf and neutron-star mergers small scale magnetic fields are produced by a turbulent dynamo and magnetic energy is then transferred to larger scales by a large-scale, MRI-driven dynamo.
+Remarkably, the magnetic field amplification process in mergers of MS stars is very similar to that in mergers of white dwarfs and neutron stars presented in \citet{pakmor2024a} and \citet{kiuchi2024a}, respectively.
+In these binary white-dwarf and neutron-star mergers, small-scale magnetic fields are also produced by a turbulent dynamo, and magnetic energy is then transferred to larger scales by a large-scale, MRI-driven dynamo.
 A similar situation is also found in neutron star--white dwarf mergers \citep{moran-fraile2024a} and common-envelope phases of low-mass and high-mass stars \citep{ondratschek2022a, vetter2024a}.
 Despite the similarities, all these simulations feature outflows that are magnetically driven, whereas our simulations do not show such outflows.
-This might be because we could not follow our simulations for long enough after the merger.
+As explained above, the magnetic field throughout the merger structure keeps increasing.
+Hence, such outflows might also show up in our merger model if the simulations are run sufficiently long.